idemeum/idemeum-docs-vue.github.io/remote-access/secure-remote-access-overview.md

 Authorization is about giving access rights to a resource.

-in idemeum everything is denied by default following [least privilege principle](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+With idemeum everything is denied by default following [least privilege principle](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 After successful authentication we evaluate admin-defined policies to assign users resources that they are entitled to.
 Admins can define fine-grained policy rules to allow access to specific applications and servers based on various attributes, such as user roles, principals, and more.

 ### Audit